ebi-gene-expression-group/ega_downloader/README.md

 nextflow run main.nf -c nextflow.config --EGA_DATASET_ID $EGA_DATASET_ID -with-tower
 ```

-*Optional*
-to leverage the [Seqera Platform](https://docs.seqera.io/platform/24.1.1/getting-started/deployment-options) capabilities.
+to leverage the [Seqera Platform](https://docs.seqera.io/platform/24.1.1/getting-started/deployment-options) capabilities (optional).
 You'll need to obtain a token and add it to `envs.sh`.

 The result will be: